belle2/basf2/online_book/prerequisites/ssh.rst

 .. admonition:: Exercise
    :class: exercise

-   Copy a file from your home directory on ``bastion.desy.de`` to you local directory
+   Copy a file from your home directory on ``bastion.desy.de`` to your local directory